Strongly chirped dissipative solitons in normal and anomalous dispersion regimes: Physically relevant solutions

 \section{Physically relevant solutions}

-The physically relevant solutions, i.e., solutions with the positive $\Delta^2$, $P_0$, and $\sigma$, are classified in Table \ref{tbl1} and shown in Figs. \ref{fig1}--\ref{fig3}.
-The positiveness of $\sigma$ is required for a vacuum stability of (\ref{CGLE}).
-The quintic self-amplitude modulation term (SAM) in Eq. (\ref{CGLE}) is read as $\kappa \left(1-\zeta P(t)\right)P(t)$, so that $\zeta>0$ prevents the DS collapse with a power growth and provides an energy scaling by the DS broadening and chirp growth.
-From this point of view, we exclude the \textbf{B} and \textbf{D} sets (Table \ref{tbl1}) from our further consideration.
-Simultaneously, the quintic SPM term in (\ref{CGLE}) is read as $\left(\gamma-\chi P(t)\right) P(t)$.
+The physically relevant solutions, i.e., solutions with the positive $\Delta^2$, $P_0$, and $\sigma$, are classified in Table \ref{tbl1} and shown in Figs. \ref{fig:fig1}--\ref{fig:fig3}.
+The positivity of $\sigma$ is required for vacuum stability of Eq.~(\ref{CGLE}).
+The cubic--quintic SAM term in Eq. (\ref{CGLE}) is read as $\kappa \left(1-\zeta P(t)\right)P(t)$, so that $\zeta>0$ prevents the DS collapse with a power growth and provides an energy scaling by the DS broadening and chirp growth.
+From this point of view, we exclude the B and D sets (Table~\ref{tbl1}) from our further consideration.
+Simultaneously, the cubic--quintic SPM term in (\ref{CGLE}) is read as $\left(\gamma-\chi P(t)\right) P(t)$.
 In this case, both signs of the $\chi$-parameter are interesting.
 For instance, in a laser generating optical pulses by a Kerr-lens mode locking (KLM) mechanism \cite{brabec1992kerr}, a negative $\chi$ could result from a laser mode squeezing due to self-focusing, which is a basic mechanism of KLM.
-In this case, mode squeezing enhances SPM along a nonlinear medium.
-In parallel, a positive $\chi$ results from a SAM saturation ($\zeta>0$) when a laser mode over-squeezing leads to a subsequent growth of mode divergence along a nonlinear medium, and effective SPM decrease.
+In this case, mode squeezing enhances SPM in a nonlinear medium (SPM self-enhancement).
+In parallel, a positive $\chi$ results from a SAM saturation ($\zeta>0$) when a laser mode over-squeezing leads to subsequent growth of mode divergence in the nonlinear medium and an effective decrease in SPM (a SPM saturation).